serokell/tezos-packaging/docs/baking.md

 This article provides a step-by-step guide for setting up a baking instance for Tezos on Ubuntu or Raspberry Pi OS.

+However, a CLI wizard utility is provided for an easy, interactive setup.
+It is the recommended way at the moment to set up a baking instance.

 ## Prerequisites

 ### Raspberry Pi system